Application to the Graduate Program

 The following material should be included with your application:

 - A statement of purpose, decribing interests and motivation to pursue a PhD or MA degree.
 Note that your statement will be read by physicists outside your own field, and the level should be such that anyone with a Bachelor degree in physics can understand it.
 One thing we try to distill from your statement is how excited you are about physics and your research.
 Please do not put in too many details because this can easily make it boring to someone who is not in the field.
 Also do not make it longer than one page, remember that we have to read hundreds of statements, and we really appreciate if a statement is concise, interesting and exciting.
-Please do not cut and paste your personal statement from Microsoft Word because this may become unreadable on Macintosh computers which may of us use.
+Please do not cut and paste your personal statement from Microsoft Word because this may become unreadable on Macs, which many of us use.

 - Transcripts from all colleges and univeristies you attended as well as additional materials such as your CV, should be uploaded electronically.